SaumilMakkar/UML-501-ML/ML Project/ML-Project/PROJECT_REPORT.md

 - ✅ Achieved perfect classification (100%) with MLP Neural Network
 - ✅ Developed a production-ready system deployable as a web application
 - ✅ Demonstrated the effectiveness of NLP and ML techniques in HR automation
+- ✅ **Implemented Smart Recommendation System** providing career guidance including:
+  - Top 10 companies for each category
+  - Best job platforms for job search
+  - Average salary ranges
+  - Key skills to master for career advancement

 ### Impact

 The results demonstrate that automated resume categorization is feasible and can significantly improve efficiency in HR processes.
 The high accuracy rates achieved suggest that the system is suitable for real-world deployment and can provide substantial time savings in resume screening processes.

+**Beyond Classification**: The integrated Smart Recommendation System adds significant value by providing actionable career guidance.
+Students and job seekers receive not just category predictions, but comprehensive information about:
+- Where to apply (top companies)
+- Where to search (job platforms)
+- What to expect (salary ranges)
+- What to learn (key skills)

+This transforms the system from a simple classifier into a complete career assistance platform, making it highly valuable for educational institutions, career counseling centers, and job seekers.
+The Smart Job Recommendation System bridges the gap between prediction and action, enabling students to make informed career decisions with data-driven insights about companies, platforms, salaries, and skill requirements.

+### Practical Applications

+The system finds practical applications in educational institutions, HR departments, and career centers, with the Smart Job Recommendation System providing actionable career insights including top companies, job platforms, salary information, and required skills to enhance user experience.

 ### Technical Contributions